 Come along and enjoy and participate in:

-Festival Choir: A great opportunity to socialize/harmonise and share your love of singing.
+Festival Choir: The choir is led by the experienced and inspirational Jillie Toogood.
+A great opportunity to socialize/harmonise and share your love of singing.
 All will encourage you to give it a go and participate.

-Ceilidh: Gaelic dance party – family-friendly way to meet other festival attendees
+Ceilidh: Vic McDonald will be the caller just change our his name to replace Trevor Robertson.
+Gaelic dance party – family-friendly way to meet other festival attendees.

 Blind Date: put your name down to join a band led by a guest artist – practice a song to perform on the main stage